xxdesmus/docker-tor-exit-relay/README.md

 you can create a new container everytime you need to use it and rm it when done with it ..

+I added the  Reduced Exit Policy to the configuration to make sure to drastically reduces the odds that a bittorrent user will select your node and you reduce the risk of getting DMCA takedowns.

 More info check please :

 https://www.torproject.org/docs/tor-relay-debian.html.en